|S-Boats in the Kriegsmarine - Channel/Northsea 1945|

 "S 222", "S 223", and "S 704", and the 9.
 SFltl with "S 130" transferred to Ijmuiden on 26.01.1945.

 29.01.1945 the 2. and 5.
 SFltl left harbour with 11 boats to contaminate

-the boats a lot of trouble, part of the mines jumped out of the rails.
+trouble for the boats, part of the mines jumped out of their rails.
 All

 boats returned with severe sea damage and had to be reported not ready for